jeremygradisher/resources/cool-websites.md

+## Free Tools

 https://www.photopea.com - Online image editor.
 Free.
 Just like Adobe Photoshop.

 https://sketch.metademolab.com/ - Bring Children's drawings to life with AI.

-https://chat.openai.com/ - OpenAI is an AI research and deployment company.
-Our mission is to ensure that artificial general intelligence benefits all of humanity.
+https://chat.openai.com/ - Chat GPT-3 is currently free.
+Chat GPT-4 is currently $20 per month.

+https://www.capitoltrades.com/ - shows what the politicians are investing in.

+## Paid Tools

 https://www.remove.bg/ - Remove Image Background: 100% automatically – in 5 seconds – without a single click – for free.
 For free, this keeps your pics pretty small.
 Like 600px limit.

 https://pictory.ai/ - Automatically create short, highly-sharable branded videos from your long form content.
 Our free trial plan allows you to create 3 video projects, each of up to 10 mins long!

-https://www.capitoltrades.com/ - shows what the politicians are investing in.

 https://www.synthesia.io/ - AI video generation platform - create an AI version of yourself to read out your blog posts. $30 per month.
 Pretty pricey.